Known and loved. From the beginning.

 In our full-day kindergarten program, children have opportunities for hands-on learning, free-choice play, and interaction with friends and the environment.
 Our teachers encourage movement, investigation, and observation to develop problem solving skills.
 They spend one-on-one time with each child to understand their unique academic and social needs and adapt the curriculum to accommodate specific needs and strengths.
 Senior kindergarteners may also receive individualized reading instruction from our Reading Specialist.

 The curriculum includes reading, language arts, science, math, art, and social studies, along with library, physical education, and music class.
-Students learn of God’s love for his people through Bible stories, weekly chapel, participation in songs and prayers and daily interactions that build understanding of God’s love and plan for each of us.
+Students learn of God’s love and plan for each of us through Bible stories, weekly chapel, and participation in songs and prayers.

 Our whole-child approach.

-In all of our early childhood learning programs, we focus on developing the whole child—their mind, body, and soul.
+In all of our early childhood learning programs, we focus on developing the whole child.
 We provide opportunities for individual exploration in academics, arts, and service, and lay the foundation for spiritual development.
 Grace Lutheran School is a safe, diverse place where every child is seen and loved, and able to grow and learn at their own pace.

 Our early childhood program offerings.